 Addiction is defined as not having control over doing, taking or using something to the point where it could be harmful for you.
 Being addicted to something means that not having it causes withdrawal symptoms or a ‘come down’.
-Because this can be very unpleasant, it’s easier to continue maintaining the addiction and so the cycle continues.
-Addiction is most commonly associated with gambling, drugs, alcohol and smoking but it’s possible to be addicted to just about anything including work, internet, shopping, exercise, sex, prescription medications and food.
+Because this can be unpleasant, it’s often easier to continue maintaining the addiction and so the cycle continues.
+Addiction is most commonly associated with gambling, illicit drugs, alcohol and smoking but it’s possible to be addicted to just about anything including work, food, computer games, shopping, exercise, sex, pornography and prescription medications.

 There are many reasons why addictions occur.
-For example, in the case of drugs such as cannabis and cocaine, these substances are often used experimentally in the beginning to change the person’s mindset.
+For example, in the case of drugs such as cocaine or heroin, these substances are often used experimentally during the beginning to change the persons’ mindset.
 The pleasurable feelings derived can create a powerful urge to use the substances again.
-Gambling may lead to a similar mental ‘high’ after a win, followed by a strong urge to try again and recreate that feeling.
-This can develop into a habit that becomes very difficult to stop.
+Gambling may lead to a similar mental ‘high’ after a win, followed by a strong urge to try again to recreate that feeling.
+This can develop into a habit that becomes difficult to cease.

 Liverpool Therapy Rooms

 Pre-arranged appointments only

 Monday – Friday 9am to 9pm

 Saturday 9am to 4pm